MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Redirection.md

 ## SHORT DESCRIPTION
-Explains how to redirect output from  Windows PowerShell® to text files.
+Explains how to redirect output from  Windows PowerShell?to text files.

 ## LONG DESCRIPTION